 — Who is it for?
 Professional hikers and adventurous dogs who fancy overnight camping.

 The approach pack from Ruffler is ideal for day hikes as well as overnight exploration.
-The web master harness provides load stability and weight spread and the pack has handy advantages like stash pockets, coated zippers and external gear loops.
+The great harness provides load stability and weight spread and the pack has handy advantages like stash pockets, coated zippers, and external gear loops.
 Covered buckles sit in place for convenient, one-handed clipping, and are safeguarded from wear.